 - Not be or have been a PD/PI on an R01, R29 or subproject of a Program Project (P01), Center (P50, P60, U54) grant, independent mentored career development (K-series) grants, or other equivalent research grant awards.
 Individuals who are or were PD/PIs on NIH small grants (i.e. R03s) or exploratory/developmental grants (i.e. R21s) may be eligible, providing they meet the other eligibility requirements.

 - Be a US citizen or non-citizen national, or must have been lawfully admitted for permanent residence and possess a permanent resident card (USCIS Form 1-551) or some other verification as a permanent citizen.
 Individuals on temporary or student visas are no eligible.

 Instructions for applying

-- Cover letter addressed to Dr. Maureen Phipps, WRHR Principal Investigator, describing reasons for applying to the program along with specific areas of interest in women's health.
+- Cover letter addressed to B. Star Hampton, MD, WRHR Principal Investigator, describing reasons for applying to the program along with specific areas of interest in women's health.

 - Abstract of proposed research plan, including hypothesis and specific aims (1-2 pages).

 - Personal statement, including background and career goals (1-2 pages).